 narcolepsy

 Narcolepsy, which is less prevalent but is marked by abrupt episodes of sleep and extreme daytime drowsiness, has been linked to ADHD.
-A imbalance of neurotransmitters such as dopamine, which is central to both illnesses, is regarded to be the common denominator.
+An imbalance of neurotransmitters such as dopamine, which is central to both illnesses, is regarded to be the common denominator.

 Talking While Sleeping